 Can a will be challenged during life?

-A will cannot challenged during a person’s life.
+A will cannot be challenged during a person’s life.
 Will contests can only happen after death.
-Sometime the person who made the last will and testament is still alive but are incompetent and in need of a guardianship.
-Many times during the guardianship proceeding evidence about the drafting, creation, and signing the will can be preserved for a will contest after death.
+Sometimes the person who made the last will and testament is still alive but is incompetent and in need of guardianship.
+Many times during the guardianship proceeding evidence about the drafting, creation, and signing of the will can be preserved for a will contest after death.

-Can a last will be contested if it was not properly signed?
+Can the last will be contested if it was not properly signed?